-What you need to know
+Accidental poisoning: what you need to know

-Accidents with poison usually happen at home, and they’re generally unexpected.
+Accidents with poisons usually happen at home, and they’re generally unexpected.
 Suddenly your child can open a bottle or reach a cupboard you thought was safe.

 - Before your child starts moving and climbing, make sure all dangerous items are out of reach.

-Ask your pharmacist to put child-resistant closures on your medicines if they’re not already on the bottle.
+- Ask your pharmacist to put child-resistant closures on your medicines if they’re not already on the bottle.
 Make sure you always put the caps back on the bottles correctly.

 Never transfer poisons into food or drink containers.
 Don’t put chemicals such as detergents, paint thinners and weed killers into empty soft drink or juice bottles.
 Keep them in their original containers so your child won’t think he’s found something nice to drink.